stevenjweaver/think2021-akmebank-app-emea/README.md

-# Demo for Akme Bank with COS
+# Demo for Akme Bank with COS    nnnn

 App based on [Command Query Responsibility Segregation (CQRS)](https://martinfowler.com/bliki/CQRS.html) Using Java and Quarkus and COS Java SDK.